 The key to protecting against device compromise is continuous monitoring of device security health.
 This means monitoring configurations and behavior.
 EMM solutions will generally include the ability to monitor the basic security configuration settings.
 In many cases, it will be possible to use EMM to enforce device configuration policies.

-A Mobile Threat Defense (MTD) solution like Corrata’s will also ensure that a broader range of relevant settings are monitored.
-An MTD solution can check whether end users have impaired device health by changing settings which will leave the device vulnerable.
-For example turning on USB debugging, allowing sideloading of apps or enabling developer mode.
-Worse still, they may undermine some inherent protections by disabling Google’s Play Protect or Apple’s Fraudulent Website Warning.
+A mobile threat defense (MTD) solution like Corrata’s Mobile Internet Security solution will also ensure that a broader range of relevant settings are monitored.
+Corrata’s solution can check whether end users have impaired device health by changing settings, such as turning on USB debugging, allowing sideloading of apps, or enabling developer mode, which will leave the device vulnerable to compromise.

-However, it is essential that in addition to monitoring configuration, you also monitor device behavior.
+However, it is essential that in addition to monitoring configuration, to detect device compromise you must also monitor device behavior.
 The most dangerous threats will be designed to by-pass the standard device level and EMM enforced controls.
 The only way of detecting them is through continuous monitoring of device behavior.
 Your mobile threat defense solution must incorporate the ability to capture what’s happening on the device in a timely way.
-With good data and the right analytics, an advanced mobile threat defense solution like Corrata will help protect against even the most sophisticated attacks.
+With good data and the right analytics, an advanced Mobile Internet Security solution like Corrata will help protect against even the most sophisticated attacks.

 To learn more about Corrata’s Mobile Internet Security solution and how it can help to protect your employee mobile devices from vulnerabilities and compromise , visit www.corrata.com or email us at firstname.lastname@example.org.